 Mark Kaufman serves as Executive Vice President, Warner Bros.
 Theatre Ventures and in this role is charged with identifying titles and characters from the world-renowned Warner Bros.
 Entertainment library that might lend themselves to the stage and developing them into theatrical productions.

-Working with Wu, Kaufman shares oversight of the division’s licensing of third-party stage rights to the various properties held within the Studio’s vast media library, including such recent stage productions as Light in the Piazza, The Wizard of Oz, The Color Purple, 42nd Street and The Bodyguard as well as the upcoming Diner, Bridges of Madison County and Honeymoon in Vegas.
+Additionally, Kaufman is responsible for the division’s licensing of third-party stage rights to the various properties held within the Studio’s vast media library, including such recent stage productions as The Wizard of Oz, The Color Purple, Hairspray, 42nd Street, Singin’ in the Rain, Top Hat and The Bodyguard, as well as the upcoming Diner and Honeymoon in Vegas.

 Kaufman joined Warner Bros.
 Theatre Ventures from Unique Features and, before that, New Line Cinema.
 Kaufman supervised and oversaw the Broadway production of the Tony Award-winning musical Hairspray as well as the Tony-nominated musical The Wedding Singer for New Line, and the initial stage production of Elf.
 Additionally, during his 16 years at New Line, Kaufman oversaw such films as Secondhand Lions and Hairspray.
 He served as executive producer on the hit comedies Four Christmases and 17 Again as well as My Sister’s Keeper.
 He is also a produced writer, having created Toothless, starring Kirstie Alley and Lynn Redgrave, for ABC's The Wonderful World of Disney and Just a Walk in the Park with George Eads and Jane Krakowski for ABC Family.